Dulyaaa/Guess_The_Number_Android_App_Game/README.md

 ![Kotlin](https://img.shields.io/badge/Language-Kotlin-orange)

 ## About App
 System generate a random number which is in between 1 and 10, and the user must guess that number.
 There is only three attempts allowed.
-And then the user can try again.
+If the user failed to guess the number,  the user could try again.
 If the user enter a number correctly, navigate to new page where has the successful message 🎊.